mikkoluukko/SpringTunes/README.md

 # Task 4: Fake Itunes
 ## About
-The goal of this program is to demonstrate:
+The goal of this project was to demonstrate:
 - Configuring REST endpoints with Spring.
 - Using Thymeleaf to create template html pages with templated data.
 - Publishing a Spring application to Heroku.
 - Proper endpoint naming conventions .
 - SQL queries combining JOIN, ORDERBY, GROUPBY, SUM, COUNT and MAX commands.
+- Creating and running a Docker container.

 The program uses a SQLite sample database called Chinook Database ([link to GitHub](https://github.com/lerocha/chinook-database)).